 Alzheimer's,

-all sadness,
+all crying,all sadness,

 all sorrow, all memories of yesterday,